jasonroman/flot-barnumbers-enhanced/README.md

 ---

-To turn on the plugin for all series:
+Specifying for all series:

     series: {
         bars: {
             numbers : {
-                show:       boolean
+                show:       boolean - enable or disable the numbers on the bars
                 formatter:  function - formats the value - leave out of options to display as is
+                font:       font - font specification of the number
+                fontColor:  colorspec - color of the number
                 xAlign:     number or function (default) - x-value transform in pixels or as a function
                 yAlign:     number or function (default) - y-value transform in pixels or as a function
-                yOffset:    integer - number of pixels of additional vertical offset to apply to each number
-                font:       font - font specification of the number
-                fontColor:  colorspec - color of the number
-                threshold:  float|false - percentage of maximum chart value with which to display numbers above the chart }
+                threshold:  float|false - percentage of maximum chart value with which to display numbers above the chart
+                yOffset:    integer - number of pixels of additional vertical offset to apply to each number }
         }
     }

-The numbers can also be turned on or off for a specific series:
+Specifying for a single series:

     $.plot($("#placeholder"), [{
         data: [ ... ],
-        bars: { numbers: { ... } }
+        bars: { numbers: { ... }, ... }
     }])

+The specifications and description of each option are listed above.
+Here are some specific examples of usage:

+**Using the number formatter to add a '$' sign in front of each value:**

+    var barnumberFormatter = function(value) {
+        return '$' + value;
+    }

+    $.plot('#plot', [{
+        data: [ ... ],
+        bars: {
+            numbers: {
+                show: true,
+                formatter: barnumberFormatter
+            }
+        }
+    ]);

+**Using the font feature to alter the font, size, and color of the numbers:**

+    $.plot('#plot', [{
+        data: [ ... ],
+        bars: {
+            numbers: {
+                show: true,
+                font: '14pt Arial',
+                fontColor: '#FF0000'
+            }
+        }
+    ]);

+**Using the threshold feature to display values above the bar at a specific percentage threshold:**

+    $.plot('#plot', [{
+        data: [ ... ],
+        bars: {
+            numbers: {
+                show: true,
+                // all 3 of the following values should be set when using threshold
+                yAlign: 0, // shows numbers at the top of the bar, set to 0
+                threshold: 0.50, // any value lower than 50% of the maximum data point will display above the bar
+                yOffset: 5 // pixel offset so numbers are not right up on the edge of the top of the bar }
+        }
+    ]);